 Stan Dodson, past manager of La Farine Bakery in Oakland (2003–2021), and founder of the nonprofit organization Oakland Trails, has worked to promote, maintain, and enhance the trail system that connects Dimond Park to the Bay Area Ridge Trail since 2008.
 Stan has provided leadership for community involvement up and down the hill, including producing the documentaries Trailhead (2015) and Old Survivor (2018), co-founding and managing Oakland Volunteer Park Patrol, offering free hiking tours, and leading trail maintenance and enhancement projects in Oakland’s wildland parks.
 Through these efforts, Stan strives to inspire outdoor recreation and park stewardship while shining a bright light on the City of Oakland.

-While still overseeing Oakland Trails from afar, Stan is currently living full-time at his home in Arnold, CA and is a full-time student at Columbia College in Sonora studying forestry, natural resources, and GIS, and is working as a forestry aid for fire fuels management with California State Parks.
+While still overseeing Oakland Trails from afar, Stan is currently living full-time at his home in Tuolumne County and is a graduate of Columbia College in Sonora, CA, with degrees in Forestry and Natural Resources.
+He is the program manager at the Central Sierra Environmental Resource Center.